justin-n/rin/README.md

 This program does not support patterns, just strings.

-It can be compiled in the same directory as all the files like this:
+It can be compiled in the same directory as all the files with this command:

-    g++ -static -o rin rin.cpp runtimestate.cpp cmdcolors.cpp matchprinter.cpp filehandler.cpp pipeoperations.cpp -lshlwapi
+    g++ -static -o rin rin.cpp runtimestate.cpp cmdcolors.cpp matchprinter.cpp filehandler.cpp pipeoperations.cpp argumenthandler.cpp resolvedargumentvaluecontainer.cpp -lshlwapi

 Currently using g++ version 8.1.0 compiled on Windows 10